 Under the terms of the above legislation, the Council may, at any time vary the conditions of a street trading consent.
 The legislation further states that the street trading consent may be granted for any period not exceeding 12 months but may be revoked at any time.

 Upon grant of a street trading consent a street trader will be required to comply with the following terms and conditions which are attached to the consent.
 Any breach of the attached conditions may result in the revocation of the consent.

-Consent details
+Consent Details

-Two types of consents will be issued, one for display purposes that excludes the consent holders address (display consent) and one that includes the consent holders address (official consent).
+Two types of consents will be issued:

+- 1. one for display purposes that excludes the consent holder's address (display consent) and, - 2. one that includes the consent holder's address (official consent)

 The display consent must be displayed in a prominent position in the unit at all times.

-The consent shall be produced whenever required by a Police Officer or any officer duly authorised by the Council.
+The consent shall be produced whenever required by a Police Officer or any Officer duly authorised by the Council.

-The consent holder shall within 14 days of a change of address, notify Market Services and return the official consent for amendment.
+The consent holder shall within 14 days of a change of address, notify the Markets Service and return the official consent for amendment.

-If a consent holder does not trade/intend to trade for a period in excess of 14 consecutive days they must inform Market Services.
+If a consent holder does not trade/intend to trade for a period in excess of 14 consecutive days they must inform the Markets Service.

-The consent holder shall comply at all times with all legislation in respect of his/her trade, particular regard to Planning, Food Hygiene, Health and Safety and Control of Pollution matters including (where applicable) limitations on the use of chimes or other types of loud speaker.
-Such compliance shall be not only in respect of his/her unit but also the premises at which the same is kept.
+The consent holder shall comply at all times with all legislation in respect of their trade, particular regard to Planning, Food Hygiene, Health and Safety and Control of Pollution matters including (where applicable) limitations on the use of chimes or other types of loud speaker.
+Such compliance shall be not only in respect of their unit but also the premises at which the same is kept.

-A notice to surrender the consent, of 28 days, must be given in writing to Licensing Services.
+A notice to surrender the consent, of 28 days, must be given in writing to the Markets Service.
 An appropriate apportioned refund of the annual consent fee will be paid to the consent trader as soon as practicable after the surrender date.
-This condition does NOT relate to mobile 'B' consents where no fee refund is available.
+This condition does NOT relate to Mobile 'B' consents where no fee refund is available.